-Governor Bentley's vision for collaborative, responsible water management
+Governor's vision for collaborative, responsible water management

-Governor Robert Bentley believes that a resource as vital as water cannot be taken for granted if we expect our state to prosper and Alabamians to continue to enjoy an excellent quality of life.
+A resource as vital as water cannot be taken for granted if we expect our state to prosper and Alabamians to continue to enjoy an excellent quality of life.
 Being a good steward of our water heritage and managing it wisely is the only way to ensure future abundance for ourselves and for the generations to come.
 We all want our state to continue to thrive; as long as we work together toward our common goals, Alabama will flourish.

 Mission of the Alabama Water Agencies Working Group

-Governor Bentley directed the working group to recommend an action plan and timeline for implementing a statewide water management plan.
+The governor directed the working group to recommend an action plan and timeline for implementing a statewide water management plan.
 The recommended action plan is due by December 1, 2013, which will give the group time to create a comprehensive database of Alabama’s water resources and conduct meetings to gather input from stakeholders that have an interest in water resource issues.